-Each year in September, the PAC Scholarship sub-committee sends out a call to the NARST membership for 9 scholarships, each worth \$700.
+Each year in September, the PAC chairs send out a call to the NARST membership for up to 9 scholarships, each worth \$700.
 An application can only be made by a NARST member, on behalf of a collaborating classroom teacher or informal science educator.
 The scholarship is meant to facilitate attending the NARST Annual International Conference.
 Applications should be submitted by December 15.
-The sub-committee has developed a procedure and a rubric to review the applications.
-Each proposal is scored on the rubric by members of the Scholarship sub-committee.
-On the basis of the scores, a ranking is made, with only one application per NARST member/PI/adviser being considered in the first round of the selection process.
+The PAC has developed a procedure and a rubric to review the applications.
+Each proposal is scored on the rubric by members of the PAC on the basis of the scores, a ranking is made, with only one application per NARST member/PI/adviser being considered in the first round of the selection process.
 The nine applicants with the highest scores are selected to receive the scholarship.
-Scholarship recipients are informed by the Sub-Committee chair(s) about the scholarship being granted to them.
-Throughout this procedure, the PAC Sub- Committee chair(s) communicate with the chairs of the International Committee and the Equity and Ethics committees, and the Executive Director, to: (a) check for 'double' applications and (b) pool the different scholarships, if, for instance, the number of applications for one stipend is lower than the number of scholarships.
+Scholarship recipients are informed by the PAC chairs about the scholarship being granted to them.
+Throughout this procedure, the PAC chairs communicate with the chairs of the International Committee and the Equity and Ethics committee, the Graduate Students committee, and the Executive Director, to: (a) check for 'double' applications and (b) pool the different scholarships, if, for instance, the number of applications for one stipend is lower than the number of scholarships.